 Ikon presents the first UK exhibition dedicated to the work of convict artist Thomas Bock (c.1793–1855).
 A selection of drawings, paintings and photographs demonstrate Bock’s technical skill and sensitivity to a wide range of subject matter.

-Bock was one of the most important artists working in Australia during the colonial years.
-Born in Birmingham (UK), he trained as an engraver and miniature painter.
-In 1823 he was found guilty of “administering concoctions of certain herbs … with the intent to cause miscarriage” and was sentenced to transportation for fourteen years.
-Bock arrived in Hobart, Australia, the following year, where he was quickly pressed into service as a convict artist, engraving bank notes, illustrations for a local almanac, cheques, commercial stationery and so on.
-An early commission was a number of portraits of captured bushrangers, before and after execution by hanging, including the notorious cannibal Alexander Pearce.
+Born in Birmingham (UK), Bock trained as an engraver and miniature painter.
+In 1823 he was found guilty of “administering concoctions of certain herbs … with the intent to cause miscarriage” and sentenced to transportation to Australia for 14 years.
+He arrived in Van Diemen’s Land, now Tasmania, where he was quickly pressed into service as a convict artist.
+An early commission included a number of portraits of captured bushrangers, before and after execution by hanging, including the notorious cannibal Alexander Pearce.

-The exhibition is organised in partnership between Ikon and the Tasmanian Museum and Art Gallery, Hobart, 2016
+Organised in partnership between Ikon and the Tasmanian Museum and Art Gallery.